 Randy Atkins: Using a stethoscope can be challenging in many busy clinics around the world where sounds include crying children, heavy traffic, beating fans, and more.
 So Mounya Elhilali, a Johns Hopkins engineer, is working on…

 Mounya Elhilali: ...redesigning the entire stethoscope from scratch.

 Randy Atkins: It actually looks very similar, but has a souped-up listening device with an array of microphones that’s basically a mini-computer.
 It identifies and cancels environmental sounds and processes chest noises using artificial intelligence that performs…

 Mounya Elhilali: …an analysis on this sound and flag signals that would indicate that maybe we need to get medical attention right away or what the condition of the lung is.

 Randy Atkins: Elhilali says field testing has shown the smart stethoscope works, even in noisy places, and its data can be sent electronically to specialists anywhere in the word.
-A first version should be available this year.
 With the National Academy of Engineering, Randy Atkins, WTOP News.